CharlesWGillespie/My-React-Portfolio/README.md

 # My REACT Portfolio

 Welcome to my portfolio!
-This project showcases my skills, experiences, and projects as a developer.
+This project showcases my skills, experiences, and other projects as a developer.
 Below, you'll find a brief overview of the pages included in this portfolio:

 ## About Me